dhardy/mo/abstract/About.markdown

 {{ page.title }}
 ================

+Mo is a programming language under development (excluding things like standard libraries for io, containers, etc.).
+For now, my aim is to make mo generate code, and have that code linkable against C and C++ libraries.
+Standard libraries will hopefully be created later, similar to the way D has the phobos and tango libraries (though core components needed for code generation will be in a small core library for mo).

-Mo is a programming language under development.
-With the aim of being an efficent, safe, hybrid imperative and functional language, It is intended partly to serve as a replacement to C++ (compatible with existing C++ code) and partly to allow easy experimentation of new language designs somewhat like lisp has many dialects.
+With the aim of being an efficent, safe, hybrid imperative and functional language, mo is intended partly to serve as a replacement to C++ (compatible with existing C++ code) and partly to allow easy experimentation of new language designs somewhat like lisp has many dialects.

 However, my primary motivation in creating mo is to bring together some new ideas into a mainstream language while trying to be sure the language has no rough corners.